incinemator/ROS2-python/README.md

-# ROS2-python
+# RoboNavigation 2
-Python programs for
+Python implementation of SLAM algorithms on simulated robots for testing.